tiger4589/NeuralNetworkLibrary/README.md

 It achieved a total of 97.63% success rate after 30 epochs of training.
 It could achieve more by slightly changing the hyper parameters or by training for more epochs.

+You can also save the network in a JSON file by calling `net.SaveFile("fileName");`, the function will return true if succeeded.
+Then you can load the network later on by calling `FeedForwardNeuralNet network = FeedForwardNeuralNet.Load("fileName");`